tysonmote/splashy/README.markdown

 Changelog
 =========

+* 0.1.0 - Several bug fixes, add "neediest_buckets" method to Buckets to allow
+you to choose which buckets to add to first if an element can be put in multiple buckets, final distributions can now have empty buckets if it means we meet the wanted distribution better (i.e. a 99% % 1% distribution with 5 and 1 elements, respectively, which will now select 4 and 0 elements if your wanted count is 4).
 * 0.0.2 - Raise `ArgumentError` when trying to add to a bucket that doesn't exist, don't consider an empty bucket "satisfied".
 * 0.0.1 - Initial release.